 By virtue of Article 93, a member of the FNC may question ministers and request explanation of any matters within its jurisdiction, in accordance with the procedures prescribed in the internal regulations of the Council.
 The Prime Minister or his deputy or the competent Minister, shall answer questions addressed to them.

 The FNC actively raises concerns and debates on a range of issues concerning the UAE's social, cultural and economic dimensions.

 The current elected FNC

-The final list of the winners of the Federal National Council elections is as follows:
+The final list of the winners of the Federal National Council elections from each emirate is as follows:

 H. E. Saqr Ghobash is the current Speaker of the Federal National Council (FNC).
-During the first session of the 17th legislative chapter of the FNC held on 14 November 2019, the members of the FNC unanimously elected Saqr Ghobash as Speaker of the Council.
+During the first session of the 18th legislative chapter of the FNC held on 6 November 2023, the members of the FNC unanimously re-elected Saqr Ghobash as Speaker of the Council.
 Saqr Ghobash served as the Minister of Human Resources and Emiratisation (then Ministry of Labour) from 2008 to 2017.

 FNC's achievements in figures

 The FNC plays a vital role in connecting with people and strengthening the society by addressing their issues.
-From 12 February 1972 to 2 February 2016, the FNC has:
+Read about FNC achievements.
+(Page is in Arabic).